KyujinHan/DBL-Diffusion/README.md

 |:--:|
 | *Overall pipeline of DBL-Diffusion.
 Top is DBL-Insert, and bottom is DBL-Decompose.* |

-Most video editing systems still lack explicit layered video representations, limiting their ability to perform realistic compositing, object reuse, and consistent manipulation.
-This limitation is especially pronounced in video object insertion and video layer decomposition, where existing methods rely on implicit inference or per-scene optimization due to the absence of explicit foreground-layer supervision.
+Most video editing systems still lack explicit layered video representations, limiting realistic compositing, object reuse, and consistent manipulation.
+This limitation is particularly evident in video object insertion and video layer decomposition, where existing methods lack direct supervision for foreground layers that capture both objects and their associated visual effects.

-We introduce **TriLayer**, a large-scale triplet video dataset containing aligned composite, background, and foreground videos, where the foreground layers include both object appearance and associated visual effects.
-This explicit supervision enables models to learn layered video representations directly rather than inferring them implicitly.
-Building on this dataset, we propose **DBL-Diffusion**, a dual-branch diffusion framework that jointly models RGB composites and RGBA foreground layers through shared denoising and cross-branch interaction.
+We introduce **TriLayer**, a triplet video dataset containing aligned composite--background--foreground videos, where the foreground layers include both object appearance and associated visual effects.
+With aligned triplet supervision, **TriLayer** enables explicit supervised learning of layered video representations for the first time.
+Building on this dataset, we propose **DBL-Diffusion**, a dual-branch diffusion framework that jointly models scene-level RGB content and RGBA foreground layers through cross-branch interaction during denoising.
 We instantiate the framework in two tasks: **DBL-Insert** for layered object insertion, which generates explicit RGBA layers for realistic compositing and flexible post-editing, and **DBL-Decompose** for video layer decomposition, which recovers foreground and background layers using triplet supervision.
 Experiments demonstrate that explicit layer modeling substantially improves both insertion fidelity and decomposition quality.

 # TriLayer Dataset📚
 ![](./images/dataset.jpg)